peel/peel.github.com-v1/_posts/notes/2012-09-07-using-ipad-like-a-hacker.markdown

 #### **OSX VPN**
 Since Snow Leopard Apple does not expose an easy way for handling VPN server magic in non-server edition.
 However simply typing `which vpnd` will tell you where to start from.
 Thus, we can do it the hacker or the easy way whereas the hacker way is the free way.
 Either way you'll need a few things to start with: ordinary username, password amd shared secret.
-The latter one's the code that's stored in the OSX Key Chain and exchanged at the handshake."t"d;>
+The latter one's the code that's stored in the OSX Key Chain and exchanged at the handshake.
 #### Easy way
 No real magic here.
 EasyVPN is a $5 alternative to terminal witchcraft.
 Just download, fill in as depicted below and you're good to go.